alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_06_log_management.md

 * Logtail needs a configuration to understand how to parse logs from Rsyslog (the fields / columns in each log line) and how to send them to the Log Service (the endpoint, buffer size, ...)
 * The log project needs to be configured in order to know what are the logs that needs to be stored (e.g. from which data source).
-This configuration is related to the ECS instances via [machine groups](https://www.alibabacloud.com/help/doc-detail/28966.htm).
+This configuration is "assigned" to the ECS instances via [machine groups](https://www.alibabacloud.com/help/doc-detail/28966.htm).

 ## Infrastructure improvements